quillstack/di/README.md

 }
 ```

-Also, use this configuration array, when you create a DI contaienr:
+Also, use this configuration array when you create a DI container:

 ```php
 $container = new Container([